xoomsday/ler/README.md

           on the main content area.
         *   **Book Title Display**: The title of the current book is shown in the center of the top control bar.
-        *   **Intuitive Display Controls**: Font size and line height are managed with "pill" shaped controls that always show the current value (e.g., "120%", "1.8").
+        *   **Intuitive Display Controls**: Font size, line height, and font face are managed with "pill" shaped controls that always show the current value.
     *   **Keyboard Navigation**:
         *   `ArrowLeft` / `ArrowRight`: Navigate between pages.
         *   `+` / `-`: Increase or decrease the font size.
         *   `[` / `]`: Increase or decrease the line spacing.
+        *   `f`: Toggle between serif and sans-serif fonts.
-        *   `0`: Reset font size and line height to default.
+        *   `0`: Reset font size, line height, and font face to default.
     *   **Interactive Content**: The main content area of the book is fully interactive, allowing you to click on hyperlinks within the EPUB text (e.g., in a table of contents page).